Making Cat Food

 For cats with gastrointestinal issues or any signs of allergies, I would suggest omitting the eggs when first introducing this diet.
 They can always be added in later as a single change to the diet.
 That way, any negative reaction can be monitored.
 If your cat does not like the diet, try omitting the eggs.
 Some cats just do not like eggs.
 I consider the eggs to be an optional ingredient.

 Note: I do not recommend this recipe for CKD (Chronic Kidney Disease) cats.

 (CKD is also known as CRF - Chronic Renal Failure - but we are trying to move away from the word "failure" because it is such a negative term.)

-Again, as noted above, I do not see diets that are loaded up with potatoes, pumpkin, squash, rice, etc., as being healthy diets for any cat - including CKD patients - since they often result in protein malnutrition and can contribute to the development of diabetes.
+Again, as noted above, diets that are loaded up with potatoes, pumpkin, squash, rice, etc., as not healthy diets for any cat - including CKD patients - since they often result in protein malnutrition and can contribute to the development of diabetes.

 Here is a video that my friend, Anne Jablonski of catnutrition.org fame, put together.
 Please note that Anne uses a plate that creates a very coarse grind whereas I prefer a more finely ground product.
 Anne has never had any problems with her cats eating larger bone pieces but I have.
 You will see that her grinding process goes much faster with the plate that she uses.

 I prepare food for my cats in two basic ways - depending on if I am using pre-ground rabbit or whole chicken/turkey thighs from Whole Foods Market:

 1) Ground rabbit (meat, bones, and liver): The ground rabbit is shipped to me in a frozen state in 4 lb packages.
 I thaw it and mix in the ground and chunked chicken/turkey thigh meat and skin as discussed above.